 An airbag is a vehicle safety device that is used to protect drivers and passengers in automobiles.
 Airbags are designed to be an occupant restraint that consists of a flexible envelope which has been designed to inflate rapidly in an automobile collision and to prevent vehicle occupants from striking interior objects such as the steering wheel or window.
 Rapid and effective deployment of an airbag safety system can not only reduce injuries in a high impact vehicle collision, but can save lives.
 Properly functioning and designed airbag systems are important for safe travel including protecting drivers, adult passengers, and children.

-Defective Air Bag Lawsuits may arise out of serious automobile crashes and fatal collisions where a defective air bag was the cause of death or a catastrophic injury through an improper deployment or a failure to deploy.
+Defective Air Bag Lawsuits arise out of serious automobile crashes and fatal collisions.
+Further, in these lawsuits the defective air bag causes the death of a person or a catastrophic injury through an improper deployment or a failure to deploy.
 An air bag injury may result when an air bag deploys at low impact or no impact causing a car wreck or vehicle crash or a serious injury to the driver or passenger.
 The defective airbag will deploy at tremendous force which is necessary to protect passengers from forward momentum of a high-speed crash.
 However, if the air bag deploys At low speed, deployment can snap the head and neck back severely, resulting in spinal damage, brain injury and soft tissue damage.
 Facial lacerations and even broken bones in the face are also common.
 Sometimes air bags fail to deploy when they should, resulting in chest, head, face and or neck injury as the body is propelled against the dashboard, windshield or seatback.

 The National Highway Traffic Safety Administration conducts investigation and research on a variety of crashworthiness issues including potentially defective airbags, defective seatbelts, defective rollover design, defective roof design, defective steering column design, defective child restrain design, and other other defective safety designs that can kill or increase the injuries suffered by people in vehicles.
-This work combined with fatal collision defective automobile parts lawyers and catastrophic injury automobile crash defective part lawyers helps provide important incentives to automobile manufacturers and automobile parts manufacturers to ensure production of safe vehicles.
+This work combined with defective airbag lawsuits help provide important incentives to automobile manufacturers and automobile parts manufacturers to ensure production of safe vehicles.

-Automobile Accident Defective Crashworthiness Product Liability Lawsuits and The Crashworthiness Doctrine under Texas Law and Federal Law
+Texas Defective Airbag Lawsuits under Texas Law and Federal Law

 Defective Automobile Accident Lawsuit Crashworthiness cases involve claims that a design defect caused or enhanced the injuries of a vehicle’s occupants during an automobile crash.
 To identify a crashworthiness claim, one must examine the interplay among the circumstances of the accident, the performance of the vehicle during the accident, and the injuries suffered.
 Such defects may cause a minor injury automobile collision to become a fatal automobile collision or cause enhanced injuries by failing to provide suitable protection from injury or death in foreseeable automobile accidents.
 Crashworthiness lawsuits have taken many forms, both in Texas litigation and throughout state and federal courts.